 11. Good quality images that aren’t stock photos?

-12. Page Fold – Place your essential elements above the fold.
+12. Page Fold – Place your important elements above the fold.

 1. List your top keywords.
 Think like your customers.
 Include product names.